Learning a Neuron by a Shallow ReLU Network: Dynamics and Implicit Bias for Correlated Inputs: Related work

 \paragraph{Learning a single neuron.}

-\else \fi\ifappendix A number of previous works studied learning a single neuron by gradient-based algorithms, in settings including realisable without bias~\citep{YehudaiS20}, agnostic and noisy~\citep{FreiCG20}, realisable with bias~\citep{VardiYS21}, multi layer~\citep{LeeSY22}, and overparameterised~\citep{XuD23}.
-In particular, \citet{VardiYS21} proved exponentially fast convergence of gradient descent to the global minimum by geometric and algebraic arguments, for two complementary sets of assumptions on the data distribution and the student initialisation; \citet{XuD23} determined that, when the student network does not have a hidden layer and has width at least~$2$, the speed of convergence drops to cubic; and \citet{LeeSY22} studied how neuron depth and initialisation scale affect the speed of convergence.
-In contrast to the settings in those works, our student network has both a hidden layer and arbitrary width.
+\else \fi\ifappendix A number of previous works studied learning a single neuron by gradient-based algorithms, in settings including realisable without bias~\citep{YehudaiS20}, agnostic and noisy~\citep{FreiCG20}, realisable with bias~\citep{VardiYS21}, multi layer~\citep{LeeSY22}, and overparameterised~\citep{xu23a}.
+In particular, \citet{VardiYS21} proved exponentially fast convergence of gradient descent to the global minimum by geometric and algebraic arguments, for two complementary sets of assumptions on the data distribution and the student initialisation; \citet{xu23a} determined that, when the student network has width at least~$2$ and only its hidden layer is trained, the speed of convergence drops to cubic; and \citet{LeeSY22} studied how neuron depth and initialisation scale affect the speed of convergence.
+In contrast to the settings in those works, our student network has arbitrary width and both its layers are trained.

 \paragraph{Convergence for one-hidden layer ReLU networks and mean square loss.}